Alexis Zárate

-Alexis Joel Zárate Maldonado (born 8 May 1994) was an Argentine footballer who played as a right back.
+Alexis Joel Zárate Maldonado (born 8 May 1994) is an Argentine former footballer who played as a right back.

 Club career

 Zárate's career started with Independiente in 2013, making his professional bow during a win over Boca Unidos in the Copa Argentina on 22 May; his first league appearance arrived a month later against Colón.
 Zárate scored the first goal of his career versus Godoy Cruz in October 2014.
 On 1 January 2016, fellow Argentine Primera División team Temperley loaned Zárate until December 2017.
 He scored goals against Huracán and Colón throughout thirty-one appearances for Temperley.
 In January 2018, Latvian Higher League side FK Liepāja completed the signing of Zárate.
 He made his debut in a March win over Riga FC.

 International career

 2011 saw Zárate win a total of nine caps for the Argentina U17s at the 2011 South American Under-17 Football Championship and 2011 FIFA U-17 World Cup.